Managing our manager is key to succeeding at work

 These rules are also a good starting point for managing our stakeholders and growing and maintaining our network.

-In the next session we consider managing our stakeholders.
+In part two we consider managing our stakeholders.

 NLP Career Section Index